CryptoHawks-rgb/MapTheAccused/test_result.md

 ### Data Consistency
 - Always use Indian addresses for geocoding tests
 - Use proper Indian phone number formats
-- Test with realistic fraud amounts in INR
+- Test with realistic fraud amounts in USD
 - Verify proper date formatting and display

 ---